thinkcompute/thinkcompute.github.io/think_and_compute/13-graphs.md

 name: py-graph
 linenos: True
 caption: |
     A simple undirected graph with four nodes and five edges.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/graph_instructions.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/graph_instructions.py>`.
 ---
 from networkx import Graph